 Except for the historical information contained in this registration statement, the statements contained in this registration statement are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the Private Securities Litigation Reform Act of 1995, as amended, and other federal securities laws with respect to our business, financial condition and results of operations.
 All statements other than statements of historical fact are forward-looking statements.
 The use of the words "anticipate", "believe", "continue", "could", "estimate", "expect", "intends", "may", "might", "plan", "possible", "potential", "predict", "project", "should", "would", and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not a forward-looking statement.
 These statements involve known and unknown risks, uncertainties, and other factors that may cause actual results or events to differ materially from those anticipated or implied in such forward-looking statements.
-No assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this registration statement.
+No assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this registration statement should not be unduly relied upon.
+Any forward-looking statements are qualified in their entirety by reference to the risk factors discussed throughout this registration statement.
 Some of the risks, uncertainties and assumptions that could cause actual results to differ materially from estimates or projections contained in the forward-looking statements include but are not limited to: